-Abbott’s Lobster In The Rough: Rolling in Noank
+Abbott’s Lobster in the Rough: Rolling in Noank

-We took the food out back, to a pier overlooking the water and the boat-filled marina.
+I took the food out back, to a pier overlooking the water and the boat-filled marina.
 It was a great day out, with scenic views and sunny skies.

 The hot lobster roll could not have been better.
 The cooks pulled all the meat from a 1¼ lb. lobster and piled it onto a grilled hamburger bun.
 The roll came served with a little dish of melted butter.